Home » Blog » Entrepreneurship » Social Entrepreneurship: 5 Tips to Improve Your Web Presence

 The model is simple: for every Ruby Cup you purchase, a girl in need receives one.
 The cause impacts multiple dimensions of the lives of those women and communities and that impact needs to be shared so that more people believe in its importance.
 The company chooses an Annual Impact Report where they share the social and environmental impact their supporters have been part of during the year.
 In that manner, they create a community celebrating success and making the world a little bit better.

-5. Disconnect from digital.
+5. Disconnect from digital

 What you can do is take an active part in different panel discussions, conferences, and seminars connected to social activities and change-making.
 They “keep the fire burning” by providing a platform for exchanging ideas and plans.
 Organizing and taking part in events like those are the engine of the pursuit.

 Other vital offline activities are the interviews with the people who your enterprise affects.
 Covering actual testimonials and stories of those people on your website is extremely beneficial.
-That will not just help the physical interaction with your audience but will also serve as a great content for your web presence itself.
+That will not just help the physical interaction with your audience but will also serve as great content for your web presence itself.

 An enterprise that follows this strategy is the non-profit organization promoting social entrepreneurship, Ashoka.
 Their job is focused on finding, selecting, and supporting the world’s leading social entrepreneurs (Ashoka Fellows).
 As a result of that, they affect multiple communities and promote their impact through the stories of people from those communities.
 Nothing speaks louder to their supporters than the story of people whose lives have been changed by entrepreneurship.